k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/12_broadway_as_a_population_exercise.md

 In this exercise you will do the following:

-* Create a new population for CASES table in the Customer LU based on a Broadway flow.
+* Create a new population for the CASES table in the Customer LU based on a Broadway flow.
 * Filter the retrieved cases by the status = Open.
 * Load the data into Fabric.

-##### Exercise Steps:
+##### Exercise Steps

 1. Go to the **Project Tree** > **Logical Units** > **Customer** and delete the CASES table with its population from both the tables list and the LU Schema of the Customer LU.

-2. Drag the CASES table from the **DB Objects tab** of the LU Schema window to the LU Schema main area and click on the **Table Based Broadway Flow** in the context menu.

-   * The CASES table and the population flow are created.
+2. Drag the CASES table from the **DB Objects tab** of the LU Schema window to the LU Schema main area and click the **Table Based Broadway Flow** in the context menu.
+The CASES table and the population flow are created.

 3. Connect the CASES  table to its parent ACTIVITY table in the LU Schema by ACTIVITY_ID.